kolybelkin/UserRegistrationProcess/README.md

     "businessKey" : "myBusinessKey"
    }
    ```
-2. Clicking 'Start process' button in tasklist and entering all required data.
+2. Clicking 'Start process' button in [tasklist](http://localhost:8080/app/tasklist/) and entering all required data.
+You will need to login to that GUI, use demo/demo as username and password.

 The process will create a task for user from approvers group to approve registration request.
 After completing the task, a message for user with an outcome will be stored in 'messageToUser' variable, which can be retrieved by rest API using the following request:

 GET http://localhost:8080/rest/history/variable-instance?processInstanceId=<processInstanceId>

+created user can also be viewed on http://localhost:8081/auth/admin/master/console/#/realms/Users/users (use admin/admin as username and password).